3 Self-Care Practices to Help You Adjust to a New Work Environment

 Many of us are in the throes of adjusting to new work environments and new ‘coworker’ family members.

 During these times of change, it’s important to give yourself some space for self-care.
 Because ultimately, in order to show up as our best selves at work and at home, we need to invest in our well-being.

 In other words, we don’t need to always be “on,” shares Arianna Huffington in her course Thriving @ Work: Leveraging the Connection between Well-Being and Productivity.

 It IS possible to adjust to this new environment.
 Start with these three strategies that Thrive Global’s Director of Trainings, Joey Hubbard, shares in the course.
-Check out the full course for free on LinkedIn Learning.
+Check out the full course on LinkedIn Learning.

 3 self-care practices to prioritize today

 #1 Set boundaries and learn how to say “no”

 Many of us new to working from home fall into one of two categories.
 You may feel that your colleagues are among your few social lifelines and you’re eager to connect more by working more.
 On the flip side, you’re struggling to work enough because all of a sudden your entire family is home and pulling on you from all directions.